Strategic Learning and Evaluation Officer

 Chikako Yamauchi is a strategic learning and evaluation officer at The Kresge Foundation.
 She supports the foundation’s program and practice teams by developing and refining strategies, fostering cross-team collaboration and drawing insights from data to advance equity.
 She joined the foundation in 2021.

-Before joining Kresge, Chikako served as senior manager of evaluation, research, and strategic learning at Community Partners in Los Angeles, California, where she led a team designing and facilitating a learning consortium that brought together funders, public agencies and nonprofit leaders to better support community capacity strengthening.
+Before joining Kresge, Chikako served as senior manager of evaluation, research, and strategic learning at a Los Angeles-based nonprofit intermediary, where she led a team designing and facilitating a learning consortium that brought together funders, public agencies and nonprofit leaders to better support community capacity strengthening.
 Chikako previously served as research and evaluation manager at a nonprofit organization where she co-designed and co-facilitated community innovation labs in multiple US cities.
 Her career in the nonprofit sector began as a professional dancer and arts administrator, and creativity continues to inform her approach to learning and unlearning, facilitation and strategic thought partnership.

 Chikako holds a Ph.D. in art history from the University of Canterbury (New Zealand), a master’s degree in Pacific Islands studies from the University of Hawaiʻi at Mānoa and a bachelor’s degree from the University of Massachusetts Amherst.

 Chikako is a member of the Northern and Southern California Grantmakers’ Racial Equity Action Institute’s 2021 cohort.
-She has served on the EPIP Los Angeles steering committee since 2018 and was a 2017-2019 Mellon/ACLS Public Fellow.
+She served on the EPIP Los Angeles steering committee from 2018-2021 and was a 2017-2019 Mellon/ACLS Public Fellow.